lecy/RMD-to-Jupyter/README.md

 This project provides a convenient R function for translating R Markdown (.rmd) files to Jupyter Notebook (.ipynb) files.

-The major advantage to using notebook instead of markdown files is the ability to post them on GitHub, where the HTML version is automatically rendered so that the users can view the full output instead of just the code.
+The major advantage to using notebook instead of markdown files is the ability to post them on GitHub, where the code is automatically compiled and rendered so that the users can view the full output instead of just the formatted code.
 For example, here is an R Markdown and a Jypyter notebook file for comparison:

 [Example R Markdown](https://github.com/lecy/RMD-to-Jupyter/example.Rmd)
 [Example Jupyter Notebook](https://github.com/lecy/RMD-to-Jupyter/example.ipynb)

+Notebooks are also a convenient format for collaboration and [transparent, reproducible research](https://sylvaindeville.net/2015/07/17/writing-academic-papers-in-plain-text-with-markdown-and-jupyter-notebook/).

 A recent R Revolutions blog explains more details:

 http://blog.revolutionanalytics.com/2015/09/using-r-with-jupyter-notebooks.html

-Another solution has been proposed using the [ipyrmd script](https://github.com/chronitis/ipyrmd).
+One solution to converting files between RMD and IPYNB has been proposed using the [ipyrmd script](https://github.com/chronitis/ipyrmd).

-The example code was provided by [Ramnath Vaidyanathan](https://bl.ocks.org/ramnathv/9334834)
+Below we present a simple helper function for R to call the Jupyter program and notedown from within the R environment in order to make the conversion easier for R programmers.

 # Setup